Dermal fillers are a facial rejuvenation treatment that can add volume or lift to facial areas, hydrate and treat deep wrinkles.

 What are dermal fillers?

 Dermal fillers are aesthetic gel based treatments and are injected into the skin.
 They are specifically designed to reduce the appearance of wrinkles, contour the face and create volume.
 Some dermal fillers are also used to hydrate and revitalise your skin.
-Dermal fillers are based on Hyaluronic acid (HA).
+Dermal fillers are based on a substance that occurs naturally in your body.

-Hyaluronic acid is a substance that naturally exists in your body.
 It is a sugar molecule that exists naturally in almost all living organisms.
-Natural HA binds water so it acts as a lubricant and shock absorber in movable parts of the body such as joints.
+Its normal function is to bind water so it acts as a lubricant and shock absorber in movable parts of the body, such as joints.
 It is also important for the transport of nutrients and in regulating water balance in skin.

 How do dermal fillers work?

-By boosting your skin’s with hyaluronic acid, dermal fillers revitalise and add volume to the areainstantly.
+By boosting your skin with this naturally occurring substance, dermal fillers revitalise and add volume to the area instantly.
 This diminishes the appearance of lines and wrinkles, and giving a natural softer look.
-The gel is very tissue-friendly and closely resembles the natural hyaluronic acid that exists in the body.
+The gel we use is very tissue-friendly and closely resembles that which exists in the body.

 What are the benefits of dermal filler?

-A single treatment can be seen instantly and can last for around 6 to 24 months depending on the thickness of the product and a number or biological factors of an individual client.
+A single treatment can be seen instantly and can last for around 6 to 24 months depending on the thickness of the product and a number of biological factors of an individual client.
 We use dermal filler injections to give a natural looking result that does not affect facial expression.
-As we age, our faces change over time, so dermal fillers allow you to control you looks subtly as you age.
+As we age, our face changes over time, so dermal fillers allow you to control your looks subtly as you age.